 These regulations are issued in accordance with the provisions of the UAE Federal Law by Decree No 3 of 2003 (Telecom Law) as amended and its Executive Order.

-1.2 These regulations comprise regulatory conditions for the authorization and use of Ultra-Wide Band and Short Range Devices under Class Authorization for various applications.
+1.2 These regulations comprise regulatory provisions and technical conditions for the authorization and use of Ultra-Wide Band and Short Range Devices under Class Authorization for various applications.
 These regulations shall be read in conjunction with the following regulatory instruments issued by the TRA and available on TRA’s website at www.tra.gov.ae:

 1.1.1 Spectrum Allocation and Assignment Regulations